 Potential shipper must provide (a) a copy of its most recent audited financial statement; (b) a bank reference; and (c) at least three trade references, which indicate that potential shipper’s obligations are being paid on a prompt basis.
 Such documents should be provided to:

-Credit Department

-PG&E Gas Transmission Teco, Inc.

-P.O.
-Box 400

-San Antonio, TX 78292-0400
+Duke Energy Guadalupe Pipeline, Inc.

+5718 Westheimer Road

+Suite 2000

+Houston, TX 77057

-Fax: (210) 528-2871
+Fax: (713) 627-6273

+Attn: Director Marketing – Guadalupe Pipeline

 In the event potential shipper cannot provide the information in Section 6.2.9(i) above, then potential shipper shall, if applicable, provide that information for its parent company.
 Transporter shall not be required to perform or to continue any service on behalf of any potential shipper of Shipper who is or has become insolvent or who, at Transporter’s request, fails within a reasonable period to demonstrate credit worthiness; provided, however, such potential shipper or Shipper may receive service if it prepays for such service, provides a standby irrevocable letter of credit, or furnishes an acceptable guarantee by another person or entity which satisfies the credit requirement of Transporter, in an amount equal to three (3) Months or the duration of the potentials shipper’s bid of Shipper’s service agreement, whichever is shorter, of the charge(s) calculated on a one hundred percent (100%) load factor basis.